This page is for social workers who qualified outside the UK, who want to register to work in Wales.

 Make sure you read our endorsement guidance.

-If you’re already working in Wales the online application asks you to select the person who will verify your identity documents and endorse your application.
-This is from a list of approved individuals.
+If you’re already working in Wales, the online application form asks you to select a person from an approved list to verify your identity documents and endorse your application.

 Fees